 What are emotions?
-Emotion literally translates as 'energy in motion'.
+The word "emotion" literally translates as 'energy in motion'.
 You experience, or feel, emotional energy as part of a naturally occurring feedback loop between your mind and your body.

-Based on how your subconscious mind interprets what is going on in your inner and outer environments, you continuously experience a range of emotions.
-These interpretations are influenced by your instincts, cultural conditioning, programming and belief systems.
+Based on how your subconscious mind interprets what is going on in your inner and outer environments, you continuously experience a range of mental reactions and emotional states.
+These unconscious interpretations are influenced by your instincts, cultural conditioning, programming and belief systems.
 They can be influenced by your hormones or whether you had enough sleep, water, or exercise.

 According to anthropologist Paul Eckman, most animals including humans experience basic emotions - fear, disgust, joy, surprise, sadness, and anger - that cause us to respond in predictable ways when triggered.

-American psychologist Robert Plutchik adds two other primary emotions - trust and anticipation.
+American psychologist Robert Plutchik adds two other primary types of emotions - trust and anticipation.

 Of course there are many nuances of a primary emotion.
 Fear can range from terror to mild apprehension.
 Joy may be expressed as inner contentment to jubilant ecstasy.